Italy’s most picturesque coastline stretch; the Amalfi Coast is renowned for its jaw-dropping Mediterranean beauty and coastal tranquillity.

-There’s a few must-visits on your Amalfi Coast road trip, and countless other small attractions to marvel at.
+The Amalfi Coast is one of the top road trips in Italy.
+There are a few must-visits on this stretch of coastline and countless other small attractions to marvel at.
 Beginning at one end, you can experience gorgeous towns and tranquil beaches, finishing in the lively beach town of Sorrento.

 Amalfi Coast Drive Itinerary